MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/30-NSG.md

 So when the request comes to our virtual machine it is evaluated in order of priority.
 Also note that Network Security Groups can double as Network Access Control Lists (NACLs) in they can allow or deny traffic at the Subnet or the VM level.

+9. Lastly remove the Network Security Group Denying Port 80 so that we can reach the server's MGINX website.

 That completes this chapter on the basics of network security groups.